 Hence, if you are planning a complete circuit, that is going from Shimla – Kinnaur side and coming back from Manali side, then you need just 5 days to reach Spiti and come back.

-So, if you really want to enjoy the beauty of the place, you will need a minimum of 8-9 days to give decent coverage of Spiti Valley and Kinnaur Valley.
+So, if you want to enjoy the beauty of the place, you will need a minimum of 8-9 days to give decent coverage of Spiti Valley and Kinnaur Valley.
 Anything less would be an injustice to Spiti Valley’s beauty.
-You can definitely spend more time in Spiti Valley if you have extra days.
+You can spend more time in Spiti Valley if you have extra days.

 Since you may not return to Spiti many times, it makes sense to cover the circuit starting from the Shimla-Kinnaur side and the exit from Manali side.
 It will need at least 8-9 days from Delhi / Chandigarh.

 Planning your Spiti Valley trip is simple, but first, you’ll have to determine the number of days you have in hand, the starting point of your trip, and the mode of transport.

 Once you’ve sorted this out, chalk out the itinerary accordingly.
 Do also consider the season for travel and whether roads to Spiti will be open at that time or not.
 Please also consider AMS issues while you plan your Spiti Valley itinerary so that you don’t end up spoiling your whole trip.

 For help on the Spiti trip itinerary, you can have a look at our well-balanced day by day 10 days itinerary to get a complete idea.
 Or, you can always post on our DoW blog or Instagram to get suggestions from experts.